javascript-tutorial/en.javascript.info/1-js/2-first-steps/12-ifelse/article.md

 */!*
 ```

-In the example above, the condition is a simple equality: `year == 2015`, but it can be much more complex.
+In the example above, the condition is a simple equality check: `year == 2015`, but it can be much more complex.

 If there's more than one command to execute -- we can use a code block in figure brackets: